MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookmultipleaddressflag-canonical-property.md

 ## Remarks

-If this property is TRUE, the provider does not allow contacts without e-mail addresses.
-If FALSE, the provider shows all contacts whether or not they have a primary e-mail address.
-Only the primary e-mail address will be honored.
+If this property is TRUE, the provider does not allow contacts without email addresses.
+If FALSE, the provider shows all contacts whether or not they have a primary email address.
+Only the primary email address will be honored.
 This is a property on a Contact Address Book container, and a column in the table of Contact Address Book containers.

 ## Related resources